The curtains may be drawn and the fan providing the white-noise, but something’s missing, sleep!

 They are not the first, and definitely won’t be the last to attempt to challenge the biological status quo.
 Well, shift work, partying too much, binge-watching TV, all-night cramming for exams or work – these will usually result in abnormal sleeping patterns.

-It Takes Two hormones to Cause One conflict
+Takes Two hormones to Cause the One conflict

 While we party or work long hours over a sustained period, we actually change internally.
 One of the changes is our body stops producing the right hormones, and in the right amounts, at the right times of day.